• Skip to primary navigation

 This may not be a big deal at first.
 In fact, it may even be good for the roaches because insect eggs provide extra nutrition.
 This is how they get much of their protein in the wild (pdf) (external link).
 However, it may become problematic if the eggs overwhelm the colony’s ability to clear them.

-This is one reason why we think lesser mealworms work well in combination with Dermestid beetles and larvae.
+This is one reason we think lesser mealworms work well combined with Dermestid beetles and larvae.
 Dermestids eat dead roaches.
-This slows lesser mealworm reproduction.
-Lesser mealworms grow rapidly, so the reduction promotes balance and is therefore beneficial.
+Having fewer roach carcasses lowers mealworm reproduction.
+Lesser mealworms reproduce rapidly, so a reduction in roach carcasses promotes balance and is beneficial.

 Dealing with overgrowth